 The Chinese have been cooking with mung bean sprouts for thousands of years.
-Luckily, the mung bean sprouts that are sold in our local supermarkets usually are real mung bean sprouts.
+Most mung bean sprouts that are sold in our local supermarkets usually are real mung bean sprouts.
 The other commonly used bean sprout in Chinese cooking are soybean sprouts but they can be harder to find in some areas.

 - 1 pound mung bean sprout